LearnersGuild/learning-os/blueprint/less-foundational.md

 - Skills and processes that support learning as a lifetime habit must be developed [Gardner, 1991].
 - Lifelong learning is more than training and more than school learning [Fischer, 2000]

+## Paragogical principles
+Each of these principles adjusts one of Knowles's  ve principles to the peer-based learning context, often by turning the original by 90°.
+This is not because we particularly disagree with Knowles about how to teach (see Section 2.2), but because paragogy deals with a very di erent challenge, that of analyzing and co-creating the educational environment as a whole.

+1. Context as a decentered center.
+For learning design in a peer-to-peer context, understanding the learner's self-concept   in particular, whether they see themselves as self-directed or not   may be less important than understanding the concept of shared context in motion'.
+(See Section 2.3.)

+2. Meta-learning as a font of knowledge.
+We all have a lot to learn about learning.

+3. Peers are equals, but different.
+The learner mustn't seek only to concern what they already know, and must therefor confront and make sense of difference as part of the learning experience.

+4. Learning is distributed and nonlinear.
+Side-tracking is OK, but dissipation isn't likely to work.
+Part of paragogy is learning how to  find one's way around a given social  eld.

+5. Realize the dream, then wake up!
+Paragogy is the art of fullling motivations when this is possible, and then going on to the next thing.

+## New Culture of learning
+- the culture emerges from the environment—and grows along with it
+- learning through engagement within the world
+- In a world of near-constant flux,play becomes a strategy for embracing change, rather than a way for growing out of it
+- The world is changing faster than ever and our skill sets have a shorter life
+- Understanding play is critical to understanding learning
+- The world is getting more connected that ever before – can that be a resource?
+- In this connected world, mentorship takes on new importance and meaning
+- Challenges we face are multi-faceted requiring systems thinking & socio-technical sensibilities
+- Skills are important but so are mind sets and dispositions
+- Innovation is more important than ever – but turns on our ability to cultivate imagination
+- A new culture of learning needs to leverage social & technical infrastructures in new ways
+- Play is the basis for cultivating imagination and innovation

+## Constructivist Paradigm
+Constructivism describes a range of teaching/learning approaches which have at their centre two main principles:

+1. Learning is a process rather than an event, in which learners construct (versus acquire) new knowledge and skills;
+2. Teaching involves supporting that construction, as opposed to didactic,lecture-based imparting of information or knowledge